 You must also have an admin account for the Cisco Umbrella dashboard.

-- Select Umbrella Network Devices and click Create.
+- Expand Umbrella Network Devices and click Generate Token.

 - In the dashboard for your router, navigate to Umbrella and check the Enable checkbox.